 - possibility of building modular software;

-- working with models with built-in Active Record;
+- working with models with integrated Active Record;

 - the ability to use the meta-language PHQL.

-Phalcon has some drawbacks too: some difficulties in working with the CLI and the inability to fix the code (which will not allow you to eliminate any vulnerabilities you find).
+Phalcon does have some drawbacks: some difficulties in working with the CLI and the inability to fix the code (which will not allow you to eliminate any vulnerabilities you find).

 - extensive package support for creating various functionalities;